Medicines list

 • If you don't have a yellow card, talk to your pharmacist about creating one.

-• Before you leave hospital, the pharmacist can help you create or update your yellow card.
+• Before you leave the hospital, the pharmacist can help you create or update your yellow card.

-Keep your medicines list or yellow card updated to ensure it is a correct reflection of the medicines you are taking.
+Keep your medicines list or 'yellow card' updated to make sure it's a correct record of the medicines you're taking.
 Update your list when:

 • you start a new medicine